It is practice policy for full payment to occur on the day of your consultation.

 Patients often have difficulty appreciating why doctors charge more than the government’s Medicare rebate.
 A “gap” is the amount you must pay for consultation over and above what you get back from Medicare or your private health insurer.
 It reflects the difference between the total fee charged by the specialist and any Medicare rebate plus health fund benefit (if you are having surgery).
 This “gap” in charges is due to the discrepancy between rising costs and the Medicare rebate which has not kept up with inflation.

-Associate Professor Eng Ooi and Dr Trish MacFarlane believe in providing a personal ENT specialist service tailored to the patient’s needs and circumstances and the fees are felt to reflect the specialised nature and costs of running the practice.
+Associate Professor Eng Ooi, Dr Himani Joshi, Dr Trish MacFarlane and Dr Lauren Cooper believe in providing a personal ENT specialist service tailored to the patient’s needs and circumstances and the fees are felt to reflect the specialised nature and costs of running the practice.
 The fees they charged are at a level that allows them to provide the best care for you.

 A/Professor Ooi has spent more than 12 years of training and practicing as an ENT specialist including further advanced training overseas with the University of Toronto specialising in sinus disease and head and neck cancers.
-He has also performed over 1000 childhood ENT procedures including grommets (tubes) and the removal of adenoids and tonsils.
-He has a PhD and numerous research publications in ENT and involved in teaching courses on sinus surgery, skull base surgery and ear surgery.
-He is also the Head of the ENT Unit at Flinders Medical Centre and Chair of the ENT Surgical Training Committee for South Australia.
+He has also performed thousand of childhood ENT procedures including grommets (tubes) and the removal of adenoids and tonsils.
+He has a PhD and numerous research publications in ENT and involved in teaching courses on sinus surgery, skull base surgery and head and neck surgery.
+He is also the Head of the ENT Unit at Flinders Medical Centre.

-A/Professor Ooi and Dr MacFarlane believe the care provided reflects their experience and extra training as an ENT specialist.
-If you feel that the fees are unreasonable then you are welcome to discuss this further with A/Professor Ooi & Dr Macfarlane or seek a second opinion with another ENT specialist.
+A/Professor Ooi, Dr Joshi, Dr MacFarlane and Dr Cooper believe the care provided reflects their experience and extra training as an ENT specialist.
+If you feel that the fees are unreasonable then you are welcome to discuss this further with our surgeons or seek a second opinion with another ENT specialist.

 Operation fees and “surgical gaps”

-Associate Professor Eng Ooi does charge a gap for surgery in some cases.
-He is an advocate of the Royal Australian College of Surgeons (position paper) view against charging excessive surgical fees.
+Our surgeons charge a gap for surgery in most cases.
+They are an advocate of the Royal Australian College of Surgeons (position paper) view against charging excessive surgical fees.

 You will be provided with a written estimate of your “surgical gap” prior to your surgery.
 This is usually provided to you at the time of your surgery booking with our practice nurse.
 The “surgical gap” is payable prior to your surgery or else your surgery may be cancelled.